 How do you expect the German patent litigation landscape to develop in the next five years?

 The new UPC system will be a game changer in many regards, not only because there will be a new venue for patent litigation which can be expected to draw cases and therefore reduce the number of German infringement proceedings.
 The UPC will allow attorneys from across contracting member states to contribute to, and participate in, the new system.
 I expect that there will be a larger pool of attorneys from which clients may build their team as a result, thereby increasing competition among attorneys and law firms.

 Partner [email protected]

-Joel Nägerl has a PhD in physics and is a German and European patent attorney.
-His main practice area is patent litigation, where he advises and represents large multinationals in numerous high-profile, international disputes covering the telecoms, electrical engineering, semiconductor technology and optics fields.
-Dr Nägerl also serves as an appointed court expert at the Dusseldorf Higher Regional Court and has co-authored the Handbook on Patent Law (CH Beck Verlag, 2013).
+Joel Nägerl is a German and European patent attorney.
+His main practice area is patent litigation, where he advises and represents large multinationals in high-profile international disputes in the fields of telecoms, electrical engineering, semiconductor technology and optics.
+Dr Nägerl also serves as an appointed court expert at the Düsseldorf Higher Regional Court and co-authored the Handbook on Patent Law.